Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Related Work

 \subsection{Parameter-efficient Transfer Learning}

-With the advent of large pre-trained models in NLP and computer vision, researchers found that transferring the large models to other learning tasks with traditional finetuning methods became infeasible \cite{radford2021learning,bommasani2021opportunities,yuan2021florence,yang2023aim}.
+With the advent of large pre-trained models in NLP and computer vision, researchers found that transferring the large pre-trained models to other learning tasks with traditional finetuning methods became infeasible~\cite{radford2021learning,10472575,yang2023aim}.
 To address this limitation, parameter-efficient transfer learning has been proposed to adapt large pre-trained models to new learning tasks with few trainable parameters by freezing the pre-trained models \cite{ding2023parameter,zaken2021bitfit,chen2022adaptformer}.
-Specifically, the adapter is one of the most popular parameter-efficient techniques that insert lightweight learnable modules into pre-trained models \cite{houlsby2019parameter,yang2023aim,lin2022swinbert}.
+Specifically, the adapter is one of the most popular parameter-efficient techniques, which plugs lightweight learnable modules into pre-trained models \cite{houlsby2019parameter,yang2023aim,lin2022swinbert}.
 Various adapters like CLIP-based adapters \cite{gao2021clip,lin2022frozen} and ViT adapters \cite{chen2022vision,gao2022visual} have been developed for various tasks of NLP and computer vision.
 However, most adapter-based methods focused on adapting pre-trained models to the same domain (e.g., natural image-to-natural image).
-In contrast, we attempt to adapt the pre-trained natural image models to PM detection by taking the attention modules as adapters.
+In contrast, this paper attempts to adapt the pre-trained natural image models to the PM recognition task by taking our proposed EPCA and other attention modules as adapters.